 Arrival or departure transfer add £35

-Air travel and taxes, transfers, 7 nights’ accommodation, breakfast daily, 1 lunch, itinerary as described, services of guides and local representatives.
+Air travel and taxes, transfers, 7 nights’ accommodation, breakfast daily, 1 lunch, itinerary as described, entrance fees, services of guides and local representatives.
 If our specially negotiated airfares are unavailable at the time of booking, a supplement may apply.

 An accommodation tax is payable locally, currently €4 per room per night.